Yamato Kingship: The Age of Giant Tombs (First Half of the Middle Kofun Period)

 In the fifth century, the country of Japan again appeared in the Chinese history books.
 It is believed that the technology was brought to Japan by the toraijin.
 The five kings of Wa, that is, San (讃), Chin (珍), Sei (済), Kō (興), and Bu (武), sent envoys to the Southern dynasties of China, bringing tributes to the emperors, thus they became vassals of the emperors and were given the titles and ranks.
 The international order in East Asia with the Chinese emperor at the top is called the Saku-hō system (冊封体制, Sakuhō taisei, in Japanese).
 It is believed that the purpose of this was to gain an advantage in acquiring concessions in the southern countries of the Korean peninsula (Mimana and Kara), and in fact, Sei and Bu were granted control of the southern part of the Korean peninsula.

 The kings of Wa entered the Saku-hō system to make the Southern dynasties of China to acknowledge their mastery power in the Korean peninsula.
 Thus, Chin was awarded the title "King of Wa, General of Anton" in 438.
-Sei was also granted the same title in 443, and in addition he was awarded the title "Govenor and General of Six Provinces" in 451.
+Sei was also granted the same title in 443, and in addition he was awarded the title "Governor and General of Six Provinces" in 451.
 Kō was granted the title "King of Wa, General of Anton" in 462.
 It is noteworthy that Chin and Sei asked the Chinese emperor for the title of "vassal" to their own subjects.
 This is thought to have been a way for the tribute to help establishing order within the Yamato government.